Widbrook Grange - 'Escape to the Cotswolds' Special Offer

 The gallows sign no longer hangs across the road from this historic inn, but the old waiting rooms are still marked ‘London’ and ‘York’, from its days as a stagecoach stop.
 Look out for the portrait and walking sticks of England’s one-time heaviest man.

-The Dial House - Second Night Half Price and a Bottle of Fizz Special Offer
+The Dial House - Two Night Midweek Special Offer

 More than a thousand weird and wonderful objects are for sale at this Grand-Tour-themed small hotel, eclectically furnished throughout.
 Sleep in the Raj room; buy a white elephant, enter the Natural History room through a display case door.